michaeljs1990/collins-go-cli/README.md

 ## Development

-You can easily build this by cloning the repo and running `go build -mod=vendor`.
+You can easily build this by cloning the repo and running `go build -mod=vendor ./cmd/collins`.
 Additionally the most recent tags will have binaries uploaded for most common and some uncommon platforms that you can pull down via curl/wget.